How to Attract More Moths to Your Garden With Light

 We all love the way butterflies lure us into the garden by day, but the magic doesn’t have to end when the sun goes down.
 Along with butterflies, moths belong to the order Lepidoptera.
 When the light leaves the sky and the butterflies go to sleep, the late-night lepidoptera come out to play!
-Butterflies get all the press, but the popularity of moth watching is growing, and with good reason.
+The popularity of moth watching is growing, and with good reason.
 If you still think of moths as drab little things that eat your sweaters, their beauty and diversity will amaze you.
 Follow the tips below to learn how to attract moths.

 With 11,000 species in the U.S. and Canada (compared with only about 700 species of butterflies), moths are everywhere.
 They also come in a dizzying array of sizes and patterns, in colors ranging from subtle to dazzling.
 Once you start paying attention, you’ll see why moth watching is an endless source of learning and fun.

-Simply leaving your porch light on will attract a few moths, but you can increase your chances of finding impressive ones by following some simple tips.
+Simply leaving your porch light on will attract moths, but you can increase your chances of finding impressive ones by following some simple tips.
 We started “mothing” together a few years ago, and it was so much fun that we decided to share the excitement with our friends.
-In recent years we’ve been hosting moth parties—and you can do the same in your backyard!
+In recent years we’ve been hosting moth parties!
 Here are some pointers.

 Next, we hang a plain white sheet right behind the black light.
-The cheapest quality will do; the sheet is there for the moths to land on and to make it easier for you to see and photograph them.
+The cheapest quality will do.
+The sheet is there for the moths to land on and to make it easier for you to see and photograph them.
 You can hang the sheet from a clothesline or a rope tied between two trees, or tack it to the side of a building.
-It’s also a good idea to put another white sheet on the ground under the lights, so you can see underfoot and avoid stepping on any of your little guests.
+It’s also a good idea to put another white sheet on the ground under the lights, so you can see underfoot and avoid stepping on any moths.

 Some moths aren’t particularly attracted to lights.
 Fortunately, there’s another lure you can use: bait!
 Here’s the simple recipe that works best for us.
 In a large wide-mouthed container, mix five or six really overripe bananas (so far gone that the peels are black), 2 pounds of brown sugar and 20 ounces of cheap beer.
 Stir the mixture until it’s well-blended.
 The bait works best if you let it ferment for a few days before using it, but you don’t have to.